 With these shock absorbers, you’ll get a 4.5-5.5-inch lift.
 There’s also a 3.5-4-inch option available – choose whatever fits your current needs best.
 Similar to the previous two options, this Twintube shock set significantly improves ride comfort, handling, eliminates most of the bumps, and lasts for a very long time.
 Increased fluid capacity and durability come as nice bonuses.
 Too bad the bushings that come as part of the package are of low quality.

 No rubbing, squeaking, or problems with installation.
 This Rubicon Express set is as straight as they come.
 It is durable, reliable, and doesn’t take away any of the initial ride quality of your vehicle, both on and off the road.
 However, the bar pins that Rubicon Express packs with the shocks are quite cheap and unreliable – you might want to use something else.

 For a smoother ride, especially on rough terrain, you can’t rely on XJ’s factory shocks.
 Yes, they are one of the best among stock gear, but for off-roading, they simply don’t cut it.
 Today, we examined three leading third-party shock absorbers that are equally durable, reliable, and worth every single penny you pay for them.
-Go over our list once again if you’re not yet 100% sure which option is best for you.
+Go over my list once again if you’re not yet 100% sure which option is best for you.

-We specifically picked shocks that are easy to install and don’t have any obvious weak sides.
+I specifically picked shocks that are easy to install and don’t have any obvious weak sides.
 Now, while in many ways, these shocks are similar to each other, there are still some differences that might make it or break it depending on your current needs.
 But, if you’re just getting to like the world of Jeep customization and want some quality shocks, all three will be a good investment.